Project management is one of those things that appears to be a relatively easy thing to accomplish — until you get started it.

 1. Waterfall Methodology

-Cons of the Waterfall Method:
+Pros and Cons of Waterfall Method

 2. Adaptive Project Framework (APF)

-Pros of the APF Methodology:
+Pros and Cons of APF Methodology

-Due to its flexibility, and constant scope changes, APF may lead to project delays and/or increased costs.
+- Too flexible; can lead to project delays and/or increased costs.

 3. Agile Methodology

-The Agile is an iterative and incremental framework that uses short development cycles called sprints to focus on continuous improvement in the development of a product or service.
+Agile is an iterative and incremental framework that uses short development cycles called sprints to focus on continuous improvement in the development of a product or service.

-Cons of the Agile Framework:
+Pros and Cons of Agile Framework:

-Tip: What’s the Difference Between APF and Agile frameworks?
+What’s the Difference Between APF and Agile frameworks?